gulafshakhatoon/Repository-Demo/README.md

 This project contains a simple Tic Tac Toe game.
 It allows two players to play the game using X and O.
+The game uses basic programming logic and is easy to uderstand.

 ## Features
 - Graphical user interface